Despite Ledbetters Resignation And The Difficulties In Finding A Permanent Home For Their Distillery The Company Has Done Some Growing

 This 100 proof Tennessee High Malt expression is medium-bodied and bottled January through June 2017.
 It has official tasting notes of spiced fruit, plums, wildflower honey, and butterscotch with a structured, wine-like finish.

-Also Check: How Do You Drink Vodka
+Also Check: Are You There Vodka It’s Me Chelsea

 With No Money For Lobbyists Piersant And Ledbetter Began A Campaign To Persuade Chattanoogans To Fight The Law And Get Whiskey Made In Their Town Once Again

 At least, not yet.

 Internationally known whiskey writer Chuck Cowdery explains this phenomenon.

 People who sell a product they did not distill are called non-distiller producers, or NDPs, Cowdery says.
 Most small or brand-new NDPs, such as Chattanooga Whiskey, buy bulk from the distiller.
 They find out what the distiller has in inventory and negotiate a purchase.
 Bulk is always a standard recipe since the NDP wasnt in the picture when the whiskey was made.
 The NDP can choose a bottling proof , but otherwise has very little opportunity to customize the product.
 Then they put it in a bottle, label it and sell it.

 The Chattanooga Whiskey became faces of change.
 Piersant and Ledbetter used social media, town hall meetings and old-fashioned phone calling to keep the topic of changing Hamilton Countys distilling law in the public eye.
 They were bringing power to the people.

 Gov. Bill Haslam signed the bill into law in the spring of 2013.

 Dont Miss: Where Can I Buy Malibu Rum Cans